 I thoroughly enjoyed my trip to Ko Samui, but for different reasons to most of the beer-swilling lobsters around me.
-I enjoyed it because it reminded me exactly what it was I hated about the traditional two-week beach holiday, with its incessant drinking, sitting on the beach, eating steak and chips, and inevitable sunburn in the attempt to get a tan in time for the flight home.
-Ever since a holiday from hell in Gran Canaria I've been incredibly wary of beach resorts, but both Charlie and I looked at Ko Samui in utter horror, and revelled in it.
+I enjoyed it because it reminded me exactly what it is that I don't like about the traditional two-week beach holiday, with its incessant drinking, sitting on the beach, eating steak and chips, and inevitable sunburn in the attempt to get a tan in time for the flight home.
+Ever since a holiday from hell in Gran Canaria, I've been incredibly wary of beach resorts, but both Charlie and I looked at Ko Samui in utter horror, and revelled in it.

 But not as amazing as the bodies these people flaunt.
 I'm fairly used to seeing travellers in shorts and T-shirts, because that's the standard dress, but very few of them have potbellies or that pale, north-European skin that reminds one of flaccid, plucked chicken.
-The world is different on Ko Samui: the possession of a beer belly is almost an entry requirement, and if you don't have the requisite waistline, it's expected that you'll do something about it in the myriad bars scattered around.
-One exception to the Fat Bastard Rule is if you have a tattoo, in which case you're instantly accepted as one of the gang: if you're fat, pale and have a tat of a rose enshrined in barbed wire at the top of your left arm, you're practically a deity in these parts.
+The world is different on Ko Samui; the possession of a beer belly is almost an entry requirement, and if you don't have the requisite waistline, it's expected that you'll do something about it in the myriad bars scattered around.
+One exception to this rule is if you have a tattoo, in which case you're instantly accepted as one of the gang; if you're fat, pale and have a tat of a rose enshrined in barbed wire at the top of your left arm, you're practically a deity in these parts.

-How can anyone with a self-respecting streak in their cranium act in the way that the tattoo brigade do?
+I don't understand how anyone with a self-respecting streak in their cranium could act in the way that the tattoo brigade do.
 They live for getting pissed as farts, eating curries, and the premier league results.
 They cut their hair in astounding fashions that make them look even more stupid than they really are.
-They hate all Johnny Foreigners, unless they sell them ecstasy or draw, in which case they're pretty damn cool, you know.
+They hate all Johnny Foreigners, unless those foreigners sell them ecstasy or draw, in which case they're pretty damn cool.
 They're sexist pigs – women are only there for one thing, and it ain't the cooking – and two weeks on the beach getting slaughtered and dancing 'til six at the rave clubs on the beach is their idea of heaven.
 Wicked!

 Even the Thai culture is totally based round tourism (of course).
 Hawkers stride the beach, selling kimonos, sarongs, hammocks, food and drink, and even Indian mysticism1.
 The Thai masseurs on the beach do their stuff, but the massage parlours in the conurbation manage to add a certain dimension to massage that can only be performed behind closed doors.
-The restaurants do western food and, if you're lucky, a few Thai dishes, though it was heartening to note that there were a few warung-type places around, where I ate almost exclusively.
+The restaurants do western food and, if you're lucky, a few Thai dishes, though it's heartening to note that there are a few warung-type places around, where I ate almost exclusively.
 The shops sell western goods at outrageous prices – outrageous for Thailand, that is – and everywhere English reigns.
-Of course, this is an inevitable result of tourism, and I'm not criticising the set up in Ko Samui: it's just that I could have been anywhere in the world, not necessarily Thailand.
+Of course, this is an inevitable result of tourism, and I'm not criticising the set up in Ko Samui; it's just that you could be anywhere in the world, not necessarily Thailand.

-So, Ko Samui, you were good for Christmas and New Year: the beer was cheap, the sun shone, the beach was extremely beautiful, I got a tan, the sea was crystal clear and warm, the food was plentiful, the bungalow near the beach was pleasant enough, and there was plenty to look at.
-Yep, I thoroughly enjoyed the freak show of Lamai, and it made me almost glad to get back to the stress and strain of travelling.
-In this respect, Ko Samui was a complete success.
+So, Ko Samui, you were good for Christmas and New Year; the beer was cheap, the sun shone, the beach was extremely beautiful, I got a tan, the sea was crystal clear and warm, the food was plentiful, the bungalow near the beach was pleasant enough, and there was plenty to look at.
+It almost makes me glad to be getting back to the stress and strain of travelling; in this respect, Ko Samui has been a complete success.